gmastrokostas/server_data_collector/README.md

 1- Purpose:
 -----------

-Collect server data in a format tailored to serve the needs of operations, engineering and infosec.
-It provides easy and at scale access of server environment data and how it is setup.
+Collect and access at scale access server setup/environment data.
-This will allow the audit the network, software, storage, hardware of the servers at a large scale.
+Makes network, software, storage, hardware audits of the servers easy and fast.

 Data is collected with Ansible, processed with Python and uploaded to a PostgreSQL database.